Potty training tips: How to win the potty wars

-Sound familiar?
-"The struggle to start potty training is a familiar one, but it actually doesn't have to be a struggle at all," says Alanna Levine, M.D. a pediatrician, a mom to two, and a spokesperson for the American Academy of Pediatrics (AAP).
+"The struggle to start potty training is a familiar one, but it actually doesn't have to be a struggle at all," says Dr. Alanna Levine, M.D., a pediatrician, a mom to two and a spokesperson for the American Academy of Pediatrics (AAP).

-For this reason, Levine suggests that you let your child decide when he or she is ready.
-"The whole point of teaching your child to use the toilet is to transfer the responsibility of realizing it's time to go from you to him," says Dr. Levine.
+For this reason, Levine suggests that you let your child decide when they are ready.
+"The whole point of teaching your child to use the toilet is to transfer the responsibility of realizing it's time to go from you to him," says Levine.
 "If you start too early and become the 'potty police' asking your child every 20 minutes if he has to go, what's the point?"

-Wait until your child is developmentally ready and self-motivated and the process will go much more easily.
-And whatever you do, remain calm: If your child senses stress, a power struggle might ensue, warns Dr. Levine and that can lead to your child chronically withholding stool which can be very painful.
+Wait until your child is developmentally ready and self-motivated, and the process will go much more easily.
+And whatever you do, remain calm: If your child senses stress, a power struggle might ensue, warns Levine and that can lead to your child chronically withholding stool which can be very painful.

 But what if your child has to be potty trained for preschool?
-Find a different school, recommends Dr. Levine.
+Find a different school, recommends Levine.
 "If you try to speed up the process, you'll probably end up slowing it down," she says.
 "When your child potty trains is not a measure of his or her intelligence," says Levine.

-Before you begin enforcing a potty training boot camp, keep in mind that few children continue to wet their pants during the daytime once they go to kindergarten, points out Levine.
+Before you begin enforcing a potty-training boot camp, keep in mind that few children continue to wet their pants during the daytime once they go to kindergarten, points out Levine.
 "The humiliation of having an accident in front of the whole class is usually enough to get the most stubborn children to accept the potty," she says.
 "Peer pressure, in this case, can be very beneficial."